-In 1933, the lake was put up for sale at a public auction.
-Dr. Daley D. Jones, Lawrence Yager, and Everett Schug bought the property for $2,400 and the name was officially changed to Pine Lake.
+In 1933, the lake was sold at a public auction.
+Dr. Daley D. Jones, Lawrence Yager, and Everett Schug bought the property for $2,400, and the name was officially changed to Pine Lake.
 The three owners hired people to manage the lake.
 Doris Braybender was one of these managers; being an avid archer, she set up an archery range on the property.

 In the late 1930s, Yager and his two sons, Jerome and Luther, obtained complete ownership of Pine Lake.
 Yager had wanted to build a 40-foot tower, but Schug and Jones felt that it would be too dangerous.
 This disagreement was partly responsible for the breakup of the trio.
 Jerome Yager bought Daley D. Jones' share, and Luther Yager purchased Schug's share of the property.
 Each share sold for $1,000.
 And yes, the 40-foot diving tower was built.